 Prioritize Safe Food Storage with Cambro Camwear

-Food safety should always be the focus of your kitchen operations.
-When you serve food to the public, there’s a lot to take into account, from sourcing your ingredients from trusted vendors all the way to serving food on clean plates.
-Cambro aims to make it a little easier to keep your operations safe with their Camwear food pans and food storage containers.
-They provide food storage solutions that can help you keep food safe from the moment it's brought through the door until it's put on your customers' plates.
+For any business that serves food to the public, food safety should always be a priority.
+There are several factors to take into account, from sourcing ingredients from trusted vendors to serving food on clean and sanitary plates.
+Cambro provides Camwear food pans and Cambro food storage containers that can help you keep food safe from the moment it's brought through the door until it's put on your customers' plates.

 Receiving and Storing

-Your responsibility to keep food safe begins the moment you receive it.
-Food should never be stored in the same container it was shipped in.
-Cardboard and plastic packages can contribute to premature deterioration of food quality and provide an in for pests and bacteria.
+Your responsibility to keep food safe begins the moment it is received by your foodservice operation.
+Food should never be stored in the same container it was shipped in, since cardboard and plastic packages can contribute to premature deterioration of food quality and provide access for pests and bacteria.
 Instead, as soon as it is received and inspected for quality, food should be stored in a safe container.

-For dry ingredients that can be kept outside of the cooler, consider a Cambro ingredient bin.
+For dry ingredients that can be kept outside of cold storage, consider a Cambro ingredient bin.
 These are mounted on casters and designed to hold bulk dry ingredients, including flours and grains.
 These have clear sliding lids that make it easy to identify the contents of the bin.
-They slide easily under work counters to conserve space and remain easy to access.
+They roll easily under work counters to conserve space and remain easy to access.

 Holding Prepped Foods

 What about prepared food that needs to be held for a while?
-Food that has been cooked but will not be immediately served must be kept out of the food danger zone, the range between 41 and 140 degrees F where foodborne pathogens tend to develop.
-To avoid the danger zone, food must either be cooled to below 40 degrees F or heated above 140 degrees F. Cambro has wares that enable both.
+Food that has been cooked but will not be immediately served must be kept out of the food danger zone, which is the temperature range of 40 to 140 degrees Fahrenheit where foodborne pathogens tend to develop.
+To avoid the danger zone, food must either be held below 40 degrees Fahrenheit or above 140 degrees Fahrenheit.
+Cambro offers wares that enable both.

-Using plastic wrap or aluminum foil to cover food pans isn't just messy - it's downright dangerous.
-Wrap and foil leaves containers open to contamination.
-Odors from foods can travel freely, meaning you'll run the risk of transferring flavor between foods stored nearby.
-Instead, consider investing in GripLids.
-These lids are made of polycarbonate just like the CamWear pans that they're designed to fit.
-They're made with molded-in polyurethane gaskets that seal in contents, so they won’t leak, even during transport.
+Using plastic wrap or aluminum foil to cover food pans isn't just messy; it's downright dangerous.
+Such improvised covers leave containers open to contamination and allow odors from foods to travel freely, meaning you'll run the risk of transferring flavors between foods stored nearby.
+Instead, consider investing in GripLids, which are made of polycarbonate just like the CamWear pans they're designed to fit.
+They're also made with molded-in polyurethane gaskets that seal in contents to prevent leaking, even during transport.

-Food's last stop on the way to the customer, whether it's on a prep table, in a holding cabinet, or in a steam table, is often the weakest point in the defense against foodborne illness.
-To make sure food makes it safely to the plate, Cambro offers a number of approaches depending on the type of service you’re running.
+Food's last stop on its way to the customer – whether it's in a prep table, holding cabinet, or steam table – is often the weakest point in the defense against foodborne illness.
+To ensure food makes it safely to the plate, Cambro offers a number of solutions.

-If you're assembling dishes from a prep table, Cambro food pans are a good choice because they're engineered with a uniform 1/2 inch flange to keep a tight seal against the table, keeping cold air from leaking out and compromising the temperature of your food.
-Polycarbonate pans can keep foods as cold as stainless steel, plus they're much more durable, easier to clean, and easier to maintain.
-The food pans are designed so they won't stick together, too.
+If you're assembling dishes from a prep table, Cambro food pans are a good choice because they're engineered with uniform 1⁄2-inch flanges to keep a tight seal against the table, keeping cold air from leaking out so the temperature of your food isn't compromised.
+In this application, polycarbonate pans can keep foods as cold as stainless steel, and they're more durable because they won't dent.
+The food pans are also designed to not stick together.